WERV-FM: The Golden Sounds

-Adult contemporary era
+Adult contemporary

 In late 1983, AM 1580's call sign was changed back to WKKD, and the two stations became part of a partial simulcast.
 The station aired an adult contemporary format, branded as "classic hits", playing music from the 1960s, 1970s, and 1980s.
 Throughout the 1980s, WKKD was originally used on a local access channel in Naperville throughout its AC days on Jones Intercable until the summer of 1988.

 In the late 1980s, the station aired a soft AC format, as "Lite Mix", with the branding changing to "K-Lite" in 1989.
 The station continued to air this format into the early 1990s.

 In 1992, WKKD-FM became the flagship radio station for the Kane County Cougars baseball team.

-Oldies era
+Oldies

 In 1993, the station adopted an oldies format, and was branded "Pure Gold 96".
 WKKD-FM was again part of a simulcast with WKKD AM 1580.
 In 1998 the station changed its branding to "Kool 95.9", while continuing to air an oldies format.

 In 2000, the Salter family sold WKKD AM and FM, as well as WRWC in Rockford, Illinois, to RadioWorks for $6.5 million, plus $1.5 million in consulting and non-compete agreements.

-The River
+Classic hits

 In 2001 WKKD-FM and AM were sold to NextMedia Group for $3.4 million.
 On January 25, 2001, the station became "95.9 The River", airing a classic hits format with the slogan "Rock 'N Roll Favorites for the 'Burbs".
 The station's call sign was changed to WERV-FM shortly thereafter.
 The classic hits format on WERV-FM leaned toward classic rock: its playlist stressed the rock hits of the 1980s, 1990s and early 2000s such as Van Halen, U2 and Bon Jovi, but did not play pop and dance artists such as Michael Jackson, Madonna or Whitney Houston, heard on most classic hits stations.

 On July 15, 2006, the station debuted an HD-2 station branded "The Rapids!", airing a hard rock gold format.

 NextMedia sold WERV-FM and their 32 other radio stations to Digity, LLC at a price of $84,975,200; the transaction was consummated on February 10, 2014.
 Effective February 25, 2016, Digity and its 124 radio stations were acquired by Alpha Media for $264 million.

 Personalities heard on The River include Scott Mackay, Nick Jakusz, Mitch Michaels, Leslie Harris and Scott Childers.

+Classic alternative

 On May 24, 2024, at 2 p.m., after playing "Right Now" by Van Halen, WERV-FM relaunched with a classic alternative format, retaining the "River" name; the first song under the relaunched format was "Today" by Chicago-founded band The Smashing Pumpkins.

 Alpha Media merged with Connoisseur Media on September 4, 2025.

+On July 2, 2026, the station was taken off the air because its broadcast tower was destroyed by a storm.